February 23, 2016

 There are numerous legitimate data recovery companies; however the expertise and technology used is inevitably also in the hands of those with less noble intentions than retrieving precious family snapshots or that vital coursework essay stored on the broken hard drive that wasn’t backed up.

-Shred-it’s most recent 2015 Information Security Tracker survey discovered that 6 per cent of large organisations and 40 per cent of small ones have never disposed of hardware containing confidential data.
+Shred-it’s 2015 Information Security Tracker survey discovered that 6 per cent of large organisations and 40 per cent of small ones have never disposed of hardware containing confidential data.
 Despite both the short and long-term negative consequences, many UK businesses choose stockpiling because they don’t know how to deal with the problem and are unaware of the risks to themselves and their customers.

 This issue is new enough that many companies’ security protocols and procedures don’t account for unused hard drives and electronic media.
 Instead, businesses often stockpile items with confidential information on them indefinitely, locked away in a cupboard or storage area.